-- N. "Purchasing Manager" shall mean the Manager, Port Purchasing, and shall include any employee of the Port delegated the authority to perform the duties of the Purchasing Manager, as specified in writing. - N.O.
-"Request for proposal (Proposals" ("RFP)"") or "request Request for qualifications (Qualifications" ("RFQ)"") shall mean a formal competitive procurement Formal Competitive Procurement procedure through invitation to submit proposal and/or qualifications applying to, but is not limited to, contracts for professional, technical or specialized services Professional Services. - P. "Secretary of the Board" or "Secretary" shall mean the Secretary of the Board, and shall include any employee of the Port delegated the authority to perform the duties of the Secretary, as specified in writing. - O.Q.
-"Services" (or "Service") shall mean and include labor, general services, professional services, consulting services, or public worksGeneral Services, Professional Services, or Public Works, or a combination thereof. - R. Subcontractor shall mean a person, firm, corporation"Sole Source" shall mean a particular Supply or Service is available from only one source, because it is either proprietary or that Supply or Service must match an existing condition at the Port; and therefore, the Port has no choice but to procure that Supply or Service from the one person, firm, or corporation.
-A Sole Source purchase is not a competitive procurement, but is allowed so long as it can be demonstrated that only one company exists, usually due to a proprietary nature. - P.S.
-"Subcontractor" shall mean a person, firm, corporation, or entity which has entered into or is proposing to enter into a contract or agreement directly with a contractorContractor or another subcontractorSubcontractor (but not the Port) to perform work or servicesServices required under a contract for suppliesSupplies or servicesServices. - Q.T.
-"Supplies" (or "Supply") shall mean and include products, goods, materials, commodities, equipment and rental equipment.
+- M.P.
+"Purchase orderOrder" or "PO" shall mean a written document, the form of which is approved by the Port Attorney, that specifies the terms and conditions of a purchasePurchase, including term, price, performance or delivery schedule (which may be one specific date or repetitive throughout the term of purchase orderPurchase Order), delivery location, specifications of the suppliesSupplies and-/or services, applicableServices, insurance requirements, warranty and/or indemnity requirements, and payment terms.
+The issuance of a purchase orderPurchase Order shall constitute an offer of a contract and the supplier's first delivery of suppliesSupplies or commencement of performance of serviceServices shall constitute the acceptance of a contract that is binding on the Port and the supplierSupplier. - Q. "Purchasing Manager" shall mean the Manager, Port Purchasing, and shall include any employee of the Port delegated the authority to perform the duties of the Purchasing Manager, as specified in writing. - N.R.
+"Request for proposal (Proposals" ("RFP)"") or "request Request for qualifications (Qualifications" ("RFQ)"") shall mean a formal competitive procurement Formal Competitive Procurement procedure through invitation to submit proposal and/or qualifications applying to, but is not limited to, contracts for professional, technical or specialized services Professional Services. - S. "Secretary of the Board" or "Secretary" shall mean the Secretary of the Board, and shall include any employee of the Port delegated the authority to perform the duties of the Secretary, as specified in writing. - O.T.
+"Services" (or "Service") shall mean and include labor, general services, professional services, consulting services, or public works General Services, Professional Services, or Public Works, or a combination thereof. - Subcontractor shall mean a person, firm, corporation "Sole Source" shall mean a particular Supply or Service is available from only one source, because it is either proprietary or that Supply or Service must match an existing condition at the Port; and therefore, the Port has no choice but to procure that Supply or Service from the one person, firm, or corporation.
+A Sole Source purchase is not a competitive procurement, but is allowed so long as it can be demonstrated that only one company exists, usually due to a proprietary nature. - P.V.
+"Subcontractor" shall mean a person, firm, corporation, or entity which has entered into or is proposing to enter into a contract or agreement directly with a contractor or another subcontractor Subcontractor (but not the Port) to perform work or services Services required under a contract for supplies Supplies or services Services. - Q.W.
+"Supplies" (or "Supply)" shall mean and include products, goods, materials, commodities, equipment, and rental equipment.